Candle Care 101

 Was it love at first light?
 Great!
 Now let's get to know each other a little better.

-We will teach you the basics as well as things you didn't even think there was to know about candles & will answer all of your "burning" questions.
+We will teach you the basics as well as things you didn't even think there was to know about candles & will answer all of your "burning" questions.Â

 Need to troubleshoot?
 Have an issue burning your candle all the way through?
 Or finding ways to make your beauty burn better for longer?
 Get ready because we are going to break it all down with this guide and give you some bright ideas.

-Tip 1: THE MOST CRITICAL STEP FOR YOUR FIRST BURN:
+1: THE MOST CRITICAL STEP FOR YOUR FIRST BURN:

 When lighting your Lee & Lou candle for the first time, it is very important to wait until the wax pool liquifies all the way out to the sides of the vessel.
 Once the wax pool is completely melted out to the edges, then you can blow out your candle.

 Why is this the most important step you ask?
-Because if the flame is extinguished before the melted wax has reached the sides of the vessel, the wax has “memory” and will only burn out to this same position for the life of the candle and it will be an ongoing problem for the candle.
+Because if the flame is extinguished before the melted wax has reached the sides of the vessel, the wax has “memory” and will only burn out to this same position for the life of the candle and it will be an ongoing problem for the candle.Â

 Once your candle has a set memory ring, this will cause what’s known as “tunnelling” where the candle burns deeper and deeper down the centre of the vessel leaving a rim of wax around the edge of the jar and eventually the candle will suffocate & won't stay lit anymore.

-To ensure your candle has a strong, clean & even burn, “pinching” or trimming the soft black ashy part off the wick prior to relighting is VERY important.
+To ensure your candle has a strong, clean & safe burn, ALWAYS TRIM THE WICKS BEFORE RELIGHTING “pinching” or "trimming" the soft black ashy part off the wick prior to relighting is VERY important. (this applies to both wood and cotton wicks)Â

 This will always give you the best flame!
 Your candle will thank you for it…